FREMO americaN Meet Delmenhorst

 Northeastern Scale Models offers a nice Structure “One Story Section House” in its Small Trackside Structures (STS) Series.
 I got three of these.
 I used them to kit bash two neighbouring houses, that look very different.

-The long one The kit contains parts for square house with a veranda at one end and the entry to the basement on the other end.
+The kit contains parts for square house with a veranda at one end and the entry to the basement on the other end.
 I used two of the kits to create a longer version.